Pauullamm/scrape-playground/README.md

 ```
 ## Environment Variables

-To run this project, you will need to add the following environment variables to your .env file (depending on your usage)
+To run this project, you will need to add the following environment variables to your .env file(s) (depending on your usage)

 `OPENAI_API_KEY`